 Programs & Partners

-The Division of Maternal & Infant Health (DMIH) is home to an array of public health programs, initiatives and interventions aimed at improving the health and well-being of women, infants, families and communities.
+Michigan is home to an array of public health Programs and Partners, initiatives and interventions aimed at improving the health and well-being of women, infants, families and communities.
+The Michigan Department of Health and Human Services (MDHHS) is committed to developing and sustaining strong and equitable collaborative partnerships to truly assure we are working together.

 - Safe Delivery